 Currently, our grade levels have common planning.
-However, the team notes that we need to be more intentional about dissecting data, participating in deliberate collaboration that looks more like PLC's, and administering and discussing common assessments which lead to research based instructional strategies that support the growth of all students.
+However, the team notes that we need to be more intentional about dissecting data, participating in deliberate collaboration that looks more like PLCs, and administering and discussing common assessments which lead to research based instructional strategies that support the growth of all students.
 In looking at data from TKES observations and student achievement, we have noted that the faculty continues to need job embedded professional learning in the area of instructional strategies and best practices in the classroom.
-The faculty benefits from the instructional support that the instructional coaches provide.
+The faculty benefits from the instructional support that the instructional coach provides.
 The instructional coach will continue to provide professional learning and essential follow up with support in the classroom.
 Teachers will have access to the academic expertise of an instructional coach at all times.
+Teachers will also be more intentional in the focus of their Kid Talks.